FierceSoftware/devsecops-workshop-wizbang/README.md

 2. Deploy Red Hat Identity Management for LDAP
 3. Deploy GitLab
 4. Run workshop-ocp-provisioner.sh in order to provision OCP Namespaces, Manifests, and Objects such as CloudBees, Jenkins Agents, and centralized Rocket.Chat, Sonatype Nexus IQ Platform, SonarQube, and Eclipse Che.
+5. Do post-config for integrations such as LDAP and Team Masters
-5. ???????
+6. ???????
-6. Hope it works
+7. Hope it works - LUH-KEY CHANZ

 ## Requirements

 ### Red Hat OpenShift Container Platform

 Quickly, let's get this outta the way:

 *"Can you use OKD/Minishift instead of Red Hat OCP?"*